Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Sendero Wealth Management

-Sendero Wealth Management, the top-rated financial advisor in San Antonio, has more assets under management (AUM) than any other firm on our list.
+Sendero Wealth Management has more assets under management (AUM) than any other firm on our list.
 This fee-based firm has a wide range of advisors serving high-net-worth individuals, non-high-net-worth individuals, charitable organizations, families and endowments.

 Sendero says on its firm brochure that it combines a holistic approach to wealth with an investment policy directive to determine the best asset allocations for each client.
 The firm’s portfolios typically include traditional equity and fixed income securities, alternative investments, real estate and private equity.